 I was going to write about being a garden and travel photographer and writer.
 I was going to try and make this funny and entertaining.
 Then I read a blog by a young friend of mine: Let’s be game changers

 This made me really think about why I am doing this.
 Initially, it was to publicise my photography, to raise my profile, to get more widely known, to make a living.
 And that’s still up there.
 But actually, those aren’t the only reasons.
 I want people to recognise who I am.
 I want them to understand me a little more.
 Maybe I want them to like me a little more.
 Most of all, living in the backwaters of Norfolk (UK), I want to connect with the wider world.
 But not all of the time.
 Definitely not every day and probably not even every week.
 For me, being online is not a substitute for real world living (although sometimes it’s a lot easier).

 Being a photographer and writer isn’t all that I am.
-I am also a psychotherapist, working with adults in private practice, and with young people with drug and alcohol-related issues (and a lot more besides) for the Matthew Project in Norwich.
-I was going to say part-time, but that sounds like I do it on the side, like I’m not quite committed to it.
+I am also a psychotherapist, working with adults and young people in private practice.
+I was going to say I do this part-time, but that sounds like I do it on the side, like I’m not quite committed to it.
 Untrue.
 When I’m doing whatever I’m doing I do it wholeheartedly.
 I have always tried to keep these different sides of my life separate, to maintain professional boundaries.
 And maybe I will decide to again.
 But just for now, I want to be me.
 All of me.
 Hope that’s ok with you.